asmuth/clip/README.md

 ---------------

-Simple Example: this will listen for json-events with `type=unicorn_seen` and render a timeline-plot showing the number of received events per hour.
+Simple Example: this will listen for json-events with `type=unicorn_seen` and render a timeline-plot showing the number of received events per minute.

 ```ruby
 require "fnordmetric"